zelmasbahi/msid/src/en/principles.md

 ### Our Sacred Mission

-At **MSID Online**, we believe that protecting the Islamic identity of Muslim children abroad is not just educational work, but a **sacred trust** and **religious responsibility** we carry on our shoulders.
+At **Msid Online**, we believe that protecting the Islamic identity of Muslim children abroad is not just educational work, but a **sacred trust** and **religious responsibility** we carry on our shoulders.

 ## 🌍 The Challenge Facing Our Children